-I discovered the wonders of innovation at Old Navy: a pair of fingerless gloves with a knitted top that converts them into regular mitten.
+I discovered the wonders of innovation at Old Navy–a pair of fingerless gloves with a knitted top that converts them into regular mittens.
 A button-loop tab holds the mitten top when not in use—how cool is that!
 I mean, my regular pair of iconic “red mittens” (I buy the new edition every year) is great but not super practical to find my bus ticket or reply to an email on my BlackBerry while waiting for the damn bus to show up.

 $3.45 later, the cool convertible gloves are mine.

-Since Halloween, the retail world has switched into winter mode.
-The buzzwords are “soft”, “cozy”, “warm”, “layers” and “outerwear”—said Old Navy even has a “cold-weather accessories” category… that’s Canada for you!
-Gone are the days where you could wear shorts, although there is always someone, somewhere in Canada, parading in shorts when temperature is hovering around 0°C. Go figure.
+Since Halloween, the retail world has switched to winter mode.
+The buzzwords are “soft,” “cozy,” “warm,” “layers” and “outerwear”—said Old Navy even has a “cold-weather accessories” category… that’s Canada for you!
+Gone are the days when you could wear shorts, although there is always someone, somewhere in Canada, parading in shorts when the temperature is hovering around 0 °C. Go figure.

-But the rest of us is, well, human, and we need to dress warm.
+But the rest of us is, well, human, and we need to dress warmly.

 “What do you wear in Canada in the winter?” is probably one of the questions I’m the most often asked (along with “can it really be that cold?”).
 As much as I wish there were magic outfits to keep warm (a Snuggie is not an option), there isn’t a foolproof way to dress for extreme weather.

 I usually wear jeans (the perks of being a freelancer!), socks, one of my beloved t-shirts, a sweater and a coat (or a jacket with a big scarf if I want to show some Canadian-ness and pretend the cold doesn’t affect me the least).
 Really, the key is in the accessories: a good scarf, gloves and a hat.